 The issue with the product, though, may be one of demand.
 Much of the low-hanging fruit of narrowbody densification has already been plucked.

-Space-Flex combined galley-lav monument also reduces some of the demand.
+The Airbus Space-Flex combined galley-lav monument also reduces some of the demand.
 Airlines that have already squeezed in extra rows thanks to the replacement of the previous two in-track lavatories may not find a further densification effort cost-effective from purely a point of view of taking aircraft out of service.

 Certification of the fitting in the cabin is another cost area, with likely costs stretching into the high tens of thousands of dollars.
 The actual fitting is relatively inexpensive, however, Bishop said, suggesting a standard layout costs approximately €850, while replacing half of the fittings with Bishop’s half-inch version is likely to cost around €1044.